-Auditions are held annually in late September.
+Auditions are held once a year in late September.
 Registration opens in July, with limited vacancies available.
-Audition time slots will be provided for successful applicants nearer to the audition date.
+Successful applicants will be allocated audition timeslots and informed of the audition venue nearer to the event date.

-Is there a cost involved in participating in the choir?
+Is there a cost involved in participating in the SSCC?

 Yes, there is an annual term fee that can be paid bi-annually.
-Fee assistance is available based on demonstrated financial need.
+Fee assistance is available if there is a demonstrated financial need.
 Please email firstname.lastname@example.org for more details.